VinatG/ml-eng-test/README.md

 # Machine Learning Engineer Test: Computer Vision and Object Detection

-## Updates
+## 🚨 **LATEST UPDATES** 🚨

-- **Date: 04-10-2024**
+### 🗓 **Date: 04-10-2024**
+ -🔧 **Changes Made**:
-  Made the required changes previously.
-Improved the indexing of the DataLoader.
-Focused on only using the "high_quality" folder from the CubiCasa5k dataset.
-Increased the amount of data for training for better results.
+  - Improved DataLoader indexing and focused training on the "high_quality" folder from the CubiCasa5k dataset, repeating with 10 epochs.
+  - Increased training data for better model performance and added both quantitative and qualitative results.
+  - Added a legend to room visualizations, using distinct colors for different room classes.

 ## Objective
 This test aims to assess your skills in computer vision and object detection, with a specific focus on detecting room walls and identifying rooms in architectural blueprints or pre-construction plans.